Local analytic classification of q-difference equations: Vector bundles associated to -difference modules

 \subsection{The general construction}

 For details on the following, see \cite{JSfvqde}.
 To any $q$-difference module $M$ over $\Ka$, one can associate a holomorphic vector bundle $\F_{M}$ over $\Eq$ in such a way that the correspondence $M \leadsto \F_{M}$ is functorial and that the functor is faithful, exact and compatible with tensor products and duals.
-If one restricts to pure modules, the functor is moreover \emph{fully} faithful, but this ceases to be true for arbitrary modules, which is one of the reasons why it is not very important in the present work (see however the remark further below). \\
+If one restricts to pure isoclinic modules with a fixed slope, the functor is moreover \emph{fully} faithful (this follows immediately from the case of fuchsian modules, which is dealt with in \cite{JSGAL}); but this ceases to be true for arbitrary modules: for instance, if $M := (\Ka,\sq)$ and $N := (\Ka,z^{-1}\sq)$, then the function $\thq$ induces a morphism from $\F_{M}$ to $\F_{N}$, although $\Hom(M,N) = 0$.
+This is one of the reasons why this functor is not very important in the present work (see however the remark further below). \\

 In order to describe $\F_{M}$, we shall assume for simplicity that the module $M$ is related to a $q$-difference system $\sq X = A X$ such that $A$ and $A^{-1}$ are holomorphic all over $\C^{*}$, for instance, that $A$ is in Birkhoff-Guenther normal form.
 (In the general case, one just has to speak of germs at $0$ everywhere).
 The sheaf of holomorphic solutions over $\Eq$ is then defined by the relation: